 Neuro-Ophthalmology is a subspecialty of ophthalmology that examines the relationship between the eye and the brain, focusing on the optic nerve, orbit and brain.
 Neuro-ophthalmic diseases include optic neuritis, ischemic and compressive optic neuropathy, ophthalmic migraines, cerebrovascular disorders, pituitary adenomas, pseudo-tumor cerebri and many others.
 Symptoms associated with these disorders usually include vision loss, vision disturbances, double vision and eyelid disorders.
 Sudden vision loss can be caused by tumors or aneurysms that require immediate treatment.
 Lack of blood flow to these sensitive parts of the eye can result in irreversible vision loss if not treated appropriately.
 Neuro-ophthalmic conditions are often the first sign of a more serious systemic neurologic condition and thus must be recognized and treated immediately.

-Dr. Lee Shettle spent a year of subspecialty training in Neuro-Ophthalmology to diagnose and treat eye related neurologic disorders.
+Dr. Lee Shettle spent a year of subspecialty training in Neuro-Ophthalmology to diagnose and treat eye related neurologic disorders at Michigan State University.
 Diagnostic services often include fundus photography, MRI, CT scans, vascular ultrasounds, hematologic and cerebral angiography.
 Neuro-ophthalmic examinations require very detailed history and examination-taking skills, which can take much longer than your routine eye exam.
 During the exam Dr. Shettle will exam your visual pathway, visual fields, eye movements and other associated neurologic testing as indicated.
 The inter-relationship between the eye and the brain is very complex which is usually best treated by a physician such as Dr. Shettle with extra training in this field of medicine.

 Ophthalmic Electrophysiology Testing